Grindelwald Fluctuation: Decreased Population

 Human activities such as deforestation and land use changes are known to negatively affect local climate patterns.
-William Ruddiman, a palaeoclimatologist, proposed the hypothesis that human activity has been affecting the Earth’s climate for much longer than previously thought.
+William Ruddiman, a palaeoclimatologist, proposed the hypothesis that human activity has been affecting the Earth's climate for much longer than previously thought.
 In particular, Ruddiman has argued that the early adoption of agriculture and land-use practices by human societies, beginning around 8,000 years ago, led to the release of significant amounts of greenhouse gases into the atmosphere, which may have contributed to the warming of the Earth's climate.

 It is difficult to accurately assess the extent of depopulation that occurred during both the 1500s and 1600s, as reliable population data from this period is limited.
 However it is known that this period was one of significant upheaval and change, with many regions experiencing significant population drops due to wars, plagues, famines, and natural disasters.
-The bubonic plague, for instance, killed between 75 to 200 million people in Europe alone.
+The bubonic plague, for instance, killed between 75 and 200 million people in Europe alone.
 It is also believed that an onset of disease during the Little Ice Age may have led to further depopulation.
+The massacre and death of indigenous populations in the Americas following the Spanish conquests may have been a major contributor, as agricultural land fell out of use and reforested.

 This decline in population meant that cultivated lands became unkempt, allowing for the regrowth of wild plants.
-This is perceived to be the cause for the drop in atmospheric carbon dioxide in the sixteenth century thus exacerbating the extreme cooling period.
-However, of the causes, depopulation is the least significant.
+This is thought to have caused the drop in atmospheric carbon dioxide in the sixteenth century that exacerbated the extreme cooling period.
+However, depopulation is the least significant of the causes of the Grindelwald Fluctuation.

-Historical Records
+Historical records

 In historical records, the Grindelwald Fluctuation is characterised by a further drop in temperatures and more frequent cold spells throughout many parts of the world.
-The more notable records; written by a Jacobean weather enthusiast in Bristol, chronicle some of the effects the weather Fluctuation had on agriculture and society.
-They specifically discuss food shortages and crop failures taking precedence throughout the area.
+Some of the more notable records—written by a Jacobean weather enthusiast in Bristol—chronicle the effects these changes had on Bristol and the surrounding region, including crop failures and famines, freezes and floods, and unseasonal blizzards and tempests, as well as droughts.